jedisct1/edgedns/README.md

 In virtual DNS mode, records are cached independently instead of performing zone transfers, in order to favor caching of hot records.

-With a large number of zones, this a uneven distribution of queries across records, this leads to a very low memory usage compared to secondary servers keeping entire zones.
+With a large number of zones, and an uneven distribution of queries across records, this leads to a very low memory usage compared to secondary servers keeping entire zones.

 ### EDNS0 support